nextgis/docs_ngweb/source/op_upgrade.rst

 Upgrade to 2.9.x from 2.8.x
 -----------------------------------------

-After creating a backup of the current version you need to update PostGIS by running the commands cited below.
+After creating a backup (step 3) you need to update PostGIS by running the commands cited below.
 As a result an interactive PostgreSQL console opens inside the container of the NextGIS Web database:

 .. code:: bash